lifepillar/vimrc/Readme.md

     [Goyo](https://github.com/junegunn/goyo.vim) and
     [Limelight](https://github.com/junegunn/limelight.vim)).
 - Keeps the edited line vertically centered.
-- Handcrafted, collapsible, fully customizable, **"plugin-free" status line**.
+- Handcrafted, collapsible, fully customizable, **"plugin-free" status line** (let Vim spend a few tens of microseconds on updating the status line, rather than the several milliseconds that plugins “as light as air” need).
 And yes, it supports Powerline fonts!
 - Key bindings in command mode similar to those used by the shell.
 - Etc... (read the cheat sheet and the source!)